ltrgoddard/thesis/temp.markdown

 > Hearn, the ‘I’ of the narrative, is just as crazy as the people he
 > describes.
 Indeed, he may be crazier—for we begin to suspect that this
 > entire journey and its sequel may be taking place only in his own
-> imagination.[^403]
+> imagination.[^404]

-Or, in Lewis’s more ambiguous definition, ‘[s]atire is the great Heaven of Ideas, where you meet the titans of red laughter; it is just below intuition, and life charged with black illusion.’[^404]
+\noindent Or, in Lewis’s more ambiguous definition, ‘[s]atire is the great Heaven of Ideas, where you meet the titans of red laughter; it is just below intuition, and life charged with black illusion.’[^405]

 v.
 ‘The *Plant Time Manifold* Transcripts’
 ------------------------------------------